 Dynamic Olfactometry ( EN 13 725- ASTM 679) is the standard and well established technique for odor intensity measurements, however it is not always adapted for big industrials sites which need continuous monitoring and fast results to take the appropriate remediation action.
 Additionally, these sites need to have odor sources identification solutions to ensure proper remediation actions or to protect themselves from non-legitimate claims.

-In Canada, a large Pulp & Paper company, was interested to better asses on line the gas and odors emissions of their operations aiming at identifying the possible source and situation of possible olfactive nuisances on the neighbors.
+In Canada, a large Pulp & Paper company, was interested in better assessing on line gas and odors emissions of their operations, aiming at identifying the possible source and situation of possible olfactive nuisances on the neighbors.

-The paper company is surrounded with communities living close by as well as a cookie and a pet food factories that can also be source of olfactive nuisances.
+The paper company is surrounded with communities living close by as well as a cookie and chemical factories that can also be source of olfactive nuisances.

-The Company does not have the tools neither to quantify nor to identify the sources of the olfactive pollution aside of regular round of the facilities by local personel.
+The Company does not have the tools to quantify or to identify the sources of the olfactive pollution aside of regular round of the facilities by local personnel.

-The expected outcome of the study were:
+The expected outcomes of the study were:

-Better understand the sources of olfactives nuisances
+Better understand the sources of olfactory nuisances.

-Asses quantitatively the efforts to reduce the odor Intensity
+Assess quantitatively the efforts to reduce odor intensity on site.

-Reduce # complaints
+Reduce the number of complaints.

-Reduce use of biocides/ additives
+Reduce usage of biocides/ additives.

-Reduce use of energy
+Save energy.

 Differentiate themselves from near located emissions

-Optimize processes (time of the day, weather, general pollution situation)
+Optimize processes (time of the day, weather, general pollution situation).

-Reduce Equipment maintenance
+Optimize equipment maintenance.

-Better relations with stakeholders (community, authorities, neighbors)
+Lay ground for better relations with stakeholders (community, authorities, neighbors).

-A greener and more sustainable industrial operation in the area
+A greener and more sustainable industrial operation in the area.

-Extend lifespan of your total industrial operation in the area
+Extend lifespan of your total industrial operation in the area.

 In the experiment with this paper Company, an array of WT1 devices was deployed on two different sites close to the dryer exhaust and the vacuum exhaust.

-During the initial training period, the devices were trained with downtime results and then analysis via a clusterisation of the variation of the sources and a successful correlation model was established with the claims from the local co workers and neighbors .
+During the initial training period, an anomaly detection model was trained with data obtained at factory downtime,in order to correlate significant sensor variation with the claims from co workers and neighbors .

-Additionally, a PCA (Principal Component Analysis) and a LDA (Linear Discriminant Analysis) were built and the WT1 modules proved to differentiate accurately the different sources of odor and pollution.
+Additionally, a linear classifier approach (Linear Discriminant Analysis) was used to differentiate between the different sources of odor and pollution.

-The ELLONA WT1 gas and odors sensing modules allows not only on line monitoring of Odor intensity and various gas emissions, but also allows odor fingerprint identification.
-This paper does present the technology and data processing allowing the odor sources identification that combines a range of smart sensors (IOMS) with AI statistical data processing techniques.
+ELLONA WT1 gas and odors sensing units allow for not only on line monitoring of Odor intensity and various gas emissions, but also for odor fingerprint identification.
+This paper presents the technology and data processing methods for odor sources identification, effectively combining a range of smart sensors (IOMS) with statistical data processing techniques on the field

-A network of various monitoring device of gas and odors WT1 from ELLONA including H2S, mercaptan, NH3, SO2, CO, PID sensors were installed a different locations around the paper company at the source and at the fence line.
+A network of WT1 monitoring device of gas and odors from ELLONA, including H2S, mercaptan, NH3, SO2, CO, and PID sensors were installed at different locations around the paper company at the source and at the fence line.

 The main objective was the Implementation of unified continuous odour monitoring system around the pulp and paper company and optimize the operation one line